 The main component involved in knowing the reservation updates is PNR (Passenger Name Record) number.
 PNR number comes up with every ticket purchased.
 It is 10 digit number printed on top left hand corner of the ticket.
 This number gives you whole details about your journey.
-This PNR number can help you in case you lost your tickets as well.
+This number can help you in case you lost your tickets as well.
 Showing PNR number is sufficient to the TTE (Traveler Ticket Examiner) during the journey.
 TTE tally the number with the reservation chart and when the match is found seat is allotted to you.

 PNR is only generated when you will book a ticket, be it online or through your nearest railway reservation counter.
-Some information like name of passenger or passengers travelling in the group, ticketing details, etc. are required by the CRS (Computer Reservation System) while booking a ticket.
+Some information like name of passenger or passengers traveling in the group, ticketing details, etc. are required by the CRS (Computer Reservation System) while booking a ticket.
 When PNR status is checked by a passenger will get to know about whether the ticket is being confirmed or not, or it has been placed in waiting list or RAC (Reservation against cancellation) category.

 There are several ways through which you can check PNR Status of your reserved ticket within a fraction of seconds.
 Below, I am going to illustrate few best suited methods that you can use for examining reservation status of your Indian railway and IRCTC ticket.